CBDa + CBD Pills vs Tinctures: Advantages and Disadvantages

 • If you have stomach sensitivities that keep you from ingesting oil, you may better tolerate an alcohol-based tincture.

-Disadvantages of CBD Tinctures
+Disadvantages of Tinctures